 He described its model like this: "We are a dynamic paywall, we can flex based on audience but as far as the consumer sees, we are a freemium paywall."

-The principe is to "sample content to people that we know need it".
+The principle is to "sample content to people that we know need it".
 By doing so their likelihood of subscribing will rise.